-Dataverse: 6 Easy Steps to Enable Column Level Security
+Dataverse | 6 Easy Steps to Enable Column Level Security

-Were you ever worried about who has permission to see sensitive information stored within the companies database?
+Were you ever worried about who has permission to see sensitive information stored within the company’s database?
 Nowadays, a business’ data has evolved from being stored in traditional files and cabinets to being fully on the cloud.
-With the Implementation of the Microsoft Power Platforms including the Dataverse, keeping your business’ online data safe has never been more essential for security.
+With the Implementation of Microsoft Power Platforms including the Dataverse, keeping your business’ online data safe has never been more essential for security.

 What is the Dataverse?

 You may be wondering what the Dataverse is.
 The name may sound intimidating but don’t worry, it’s not complicated!
 The Dataverse is one component of Microsoft’s Power Platforms where it lets users securely store and manage a business’s data.
-Information within the Dataverse is stored into rows and columns, where each column holds specific types of data such as age, salary, date, etc. This allows the information stored to be neatly organized, which allows the integration of other Power Apps to create applications using that data!
+Information within the Dataverse is stored in rows and columns, where each column holds specific types of data such as age, salary, date, etc. This allows the information stored to be neatly organized, which allows the integration of other Power Apps to create applications using that data!
 Another advantage is the data being stored in the cloud—allowing convenient access to share data with anyone in your business.

 Why column-level security?